JoProbst/MA_latex/README.md

 Overleaf
 --------

 This template can also be found in the Overleaf Gallery.
+If you use Overleaf, make sure to share a link to your thesis in your Gitlab repository's readme so that your supervisor(s) can find it quickly.
+Also make sure to copy the LaTex source code from Overleaf into your Gitlab repository when you are done.
 - [Overleaf Template](https://www.overleaf.com/latex/templates/webis-thesis-template/nfhzrtmtzjty)